OPS-E2E-PPE/VBA-Docs/api/Word.Document.ContentControlOnEnter.md

 ## Remarks

+> [!IMPORTANT]
- **Important**  This event fires only for the content control that you enter and not for parent content controls.
+> This event fires only for the content control that you enter and not for parent content controls.
 For example, if you have a text box content control nested inside a group content control, and you place the cursor inside the text box content control, this event fires only once for the text box content control; it does not fire for the parent group content control.

-For information about using events with the  **Document** object, see [Using Events with the Document Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).
+For information about using events with the **Document** object, see [Using events with the Document object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).

 ## See also